 Severely damaged or decayed teeth can cause chronic pain and may even result in an infection.
 In some cases, you may need to have teeth extracted for pain relief or in preparation for dental implants or dentures.
 If you’ve been experiencing constant tooth pain, it may be time to discuss extraction options with your dentist.
-At Alpine Dental and Wellness in Monroe, Washington, dentists offer comprehensive dental services, including tooth extractions, in a comfortable, relaxed environment.
+At Alpine Dental in Monroe, Washington, dentists offer comprehensive dental services, including tooth extractions, in a comfortable, relaxed environment.
 Book your appointment online and learn more about your options for repairing or replacing painful teeth.

 A tooth extraction is a dental procedure where a dentist removes a painful or infected tooth from the bone.
 Your dentist performs a comprehensive evaluation through physical exam and digital dental X-rays to determine if extraction is necessary.